Zerocoin/libzerocoin/README.md

+### WE WEREN'T JOKING.
+THERE WERE WARNINGS THAT THIS WAS BUGGY PROTOTYPE CODE AND YOU USED IT ANYWAY.
+SO WE'VE TAKEN AWAY THE MAKEFILE AND ABANDONED THIS PROJECT.

+THIS CODE IS UNMAINTAINED AND HAS KNOWN EXPLOITS.
+DO NOT USE IT.

+THERE ARE DOWNSTREAM  COPIES THAT MIGHT HAVE BETTER SECURITY.
+THEN AGAIN, SOME OF THEM  COPIED THE BELOW WARNING VERBATIM AND USED THE CODE UNCHANGED ANYWAY, SO CAVEAT EMPTOR.

+The successor project that has undergone substaintial cryptographic review is Zcash.
+More can be found at  https://github.com/zcash.
+We strongly suggest you use that instead.
+Its open source too.

 # Introduction

 libzerocoin is a C++ library that implements the core cryptographic routines of the Zerocoin protocol.
 Zerocoin is a distributed anonymous cash extension for Bitcoin-type (hash chain based) protocols.
 The protocol uses zero knowledge proofs to implement a fully decentralized coin laundry.